LewisGet/W2V2CycleGAN-VC/readme.md

 # What this?

-this using wav2vec2 to optimize gan.
+this project using `wav2vec2` to supervise generate audio with target emotion vectors.

 # Getting start